citp/privacy-policy-historical/s/sh/sho/shoppersstop.com.md

 Shoppersstop.com collects the details provided by you on registration together with information we learn about you from your use of our service and your visits to our website and other websites accessible from them.

+ **Kindly, note that Shoppersstop.com does not collect your Payment Card details (i.e. credit/debit card number, expiration date, CVV etc.).
+When you make a purchase using your card, you are automatically redirected to the acquiring bank’s payment gateway website, where all required transaction details are captured on the secured payment page, and encrypted using Industrial Strength Cipher, and are securely transmitted to your card issuer for obtaining an authorization decision.
+At no time during the purchase process or thereafter does Shoppers Stop have access to, or store, your complete card account information.**

-We may collect additional information in connection with your participation in any promotions or competitions offered by us and information you provide when giving us feedback or completing profile forms.
+We may collect additional information in connection with your participation in any promotions or contests offered by us and information you provide when giving us feedback or completing profile forms.
 We also monitor customer traffic patterns and website use, which enables us to improve the service we provide.
 We will collect only such information as is necessary and relevant to us to provide you with the services available on the website.

 While you use our website, we may have automatic access to (receive and collect) certain anonymous information in standard usage logs through our web server, obtained from “cookies” sent to your browser from web server cookies stored on your hard drive, including but not limited to: